FRC1257/robotics-training/frc/5. Advanced & Misc/Rate Limiting.md

 # Rate Limiting

-- sorta explain the slew rate limiter and its various applications
+- sorta explain rate limiters (like the slew rate limiter) and various applications